-Monday: telecommuting.
+Monday: remote.
 Tuesday: office.
-Wednesday: RTT.
+Wednesday: off.
 Thursday: coworking.
 Friday: office.
 Such a schedule seemed inconceivable for workers in the tertiary sector just a few years ago.
 Today, hybrid work is a reality for most of them.
 But its sharp rise corresponds to a more worrying phenomenon for companies: the Great Resignation.
 Should we then correlate the drop in office traffic with the increase in departures?
 But above all, how to counter this phenomenon by taking into account the remoteness?

 Over the past two years, nearly 20% of workers have worked remotely globally.
 If today, the whole "telework" makes the majority of employers and employees cringe, the "distance" is an essential component of the hybrid work practiced by many companies.